“I’ve been driving/riding for years; I should have no problem passing a motorcycle road test!”

 This is a phrase that I hear often when discussing road testing with students and potential students.
 The unfortunate truth is actually quite alarming, as many people with significant driving experience (and even riding experience) have failed the ICBC Motorcycle Road Test.
 Some have failed it more than once.

 Unfortunately many applicants are vastly under-prepared to meet this challenge.
-Some riders come in with years of dirt-biking or racetrack experience, and have prepared for this test by riding in the dirt or on the track, confident that their “sick bike skillz” will carry them through the road test.
+Some riders come in with years of dirt-biking or racetrack experience, and have prepared for this test by riding in the dirt or on the track, confident that their knowledge of motorcycle handling and control fundamentals will carry them through the road test.
 The fact is that while your off-road bike is fundamentally identical to a street bike, there’s a good chance that yours doesn’t come with mirrors or turn signals.
 Even if it does, are you really using them off-road?
-Balance, coordination and clutch-control are a small part of the road test, but beyond that what is being scrutinized on a motorcycle road test is your knowledge and application of rules and lines and signs, as well as mirrors and turn signals.
+Balance, coordination and clutch-control are a small part of the road test, but beyond that what is being scrutinized on a motorcycle road test is your knowledge and application of rules and lines and signs, your decision-making in traffic as well as your use of mirrors and turn signals.

 “But I have been driving for XX number of years!
 I know all about the rules, lines, and signs!”
 This is true of many applicants, many of whom fail the road test anyway, because quite frankly, how many experienced drivers out there are following every rule every time?
 Many road test applicants with previous driving or riding experience may have learned to drive out-of-province where rules, line and signs may be different.
 Even those that learned to drive locally XX years ago struggle on the road test because they are fighting against XX years of bad habits.